 Solution: Support business users to engage with data

 To cultivate data literacy across your organization, non-technical users need to be able to work with data consistently.
-To support this, explore data transformation tools that use visual interfaces and don’t require coding knowledge.
+To support this, explore data transformation tools that use intuitive visual interfaces for interacting with data and don’t require coding knowledge.

 This will empower business users to engage with data at greater depth without the need for IT support.
 With regular exposure to data, they’ll be able to draw valuable insights and spot data issues with confidence.